Hippocratic Corpus: Dermatology

 The Hippocratic Corpus provides valuable guidance for dermatology and the diagnosis of skin diseases or infections.
 Hippocrates described multiple dermatologic diseases, specifically in neonatal and pediatrics.
 These diseases included intertrigo, lichenoid eruptions, vitiligo, furuncle, leprosy, papulosquamous disease, skin reactions to specific medications, skin reactions to mosquito bites, warts, scabies, and impetigo.
-Along with the variety of skin diseases described in the Hippocratic Corpus is the suggest treatment.
+Along with the variety of skin diseases described in the Hippocratic Corpus is the suggested treatment.
 These treatments stem from the belief that dermatologic diseases were a result of imbalance in body humors.

 For relief from various dermatologic conditions, the Hippocratic text recommends spring water or seawater baths and topical application of a fatty substance as a form of treatment.
 For intertrigo, or infant chafing, myrrh oil and litharge were powerful astringent compounds that were recommended as a form of treatment.
 For lichenoid skin conditions, vinegar, steam baths, pumice stones, and manna (sugar substance derived from mica thuris plant) were recommended to treat this skin disease.
 The Hippocratic text also offers sulfur as a treatment for lichenoid, which has a strong antibacterial effect that is still prescribed in dermatologic medications today.
 For leprosy and vitiligo, lime water and concentrated vinegar are recommended by the Hippocratic Corpus to treat these conditions.

 Many of these forms of treatment proposed in the Hippocratic Corpus are utilized today for dermatologic infections.
 Modern medicine makes use of sulfur as an antibacterial compound, spring water has shown effective benefits when treating skin diseases, and oil-based products such as myrrh oil and litharge are used as ointments to treat intertrigo, eczemas, and skin lesions.
 When reflecting on the treatments of skin diseases and infections in the Hippocratic Corpus, it is evident that some of the approaches when applied to modern dermatology are still valid.